 An additional capability we can now offer is the adoption of partner tools, such as Radware Bot Manager.
 In partnership with Radware, Azion provides a state of the art bot mitigation solution, fully equipped to detect and block the most aggressive and sophisticated bot-based attacks.

 On our Edge Computing platform, developers can use a feature that allows third-party applications, able to integrate cutting-edge solutions in a matter of minutes.

 You can build applications on our platform and add on the Radware Bot Manager, saving time and taking advantage of this heightened level of bot management that our partnership with Radware provides.
 This way, you guarantee protection for web applications, mobile applications and APIs against automated bad bots, becoming immune to account takeover, DDoS attacks, ad frauds, web scraping, and other types of malicious threats.

 Don’t delay bolstering your bot-mitigation.
-Sign up for Azion Marketplace Early Access and start protecting your business now, adding powerful new features to your edge applications.
+Contact our consultants and start protecting your business now, adding powerful new features to your edge applications.